Duck DAO (DLP Duck Token Market Capitalization Tops $14.20 Million (DUCK)

-Duck DAO (DLP Duck Token (CURRENCY:DUCK) traded down 50.8% against the dollar during the 1 day period ending at 21:00 PM E.T. on February 23rd.
-One Duck DAO (DLP Duck Token coin can now be bought for $0.45 or 0.00001149 BTC on cryptocurrency exchanges.
-Over the last seven days, Duck DAO (DLP Duck Token has traded 19.2% higher against the dollar.
-Duck DAO (DLP Duck Token has a market cap of $14.20 million and approximately $4.08 million worth of Duck DAO (DLP Duck Token was traded on exchanges in the last 24 hours.
+Duck DAO (DLP Duck Token (CURRENCY:DUCK) traded 50.8% lower against the U.S. dollar during the one day period ending at 17:00 PM Eastern on February 25th.
+Over the last seven days, Duck DAO (DLP Duck Token has traded 19.2% higher against the U.S. dollar.
+Duck DAO (DLP Duck Token has a total market cap of $14.20 million and approximately $4.08 million worth of Duck DAO (DLP Duck Token was traded on exchanges in the last 24 hours.
+One Duck DAO (DLP Duck Token coin can now be bought for about $0.45 or 0.00001149 BTC on popular exchanges.

 - KnoxFS (old) (KFX) traded 4.3% higher against the dollar and now trades at $19.25 or 0.00049793 BTC.